MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-powerbi.md

 ## Manage Power BI search

 Power BI results are enabled by default.
 Your Power BI admin can manage them at any time.
-To manage in the Power BI Admin portal, go to Tenant settings and toggle the **Share data with your Microsoft 365 Services** setting.
+To manage in the Power BI Admin portal, go to settings and toggle the **Share data with your Microsoft 365 Services** setting.
 To learn more, see [Administering Power BI in the admin portal](/power-bi/admin/service-admin-portal#use-global-search-for-power-bi-preview).

 ![PowerBI Admin - Search settings](https://github.com/MicrosoftDocs/OfficeDocs-MicrosoftSearch-pr/assets/72018014/c3641943-85d4-43b7-8952-613ebe6868de)